UBQ Materials: Funding

 Founded in 2012, UBQ Materials raised an initial $3.5 million in seed funding from private investors.
 In 2013, Albert Douer joined as a senior strategic investor.
 Between 2013 and 2019, the company secured another $39 million from Battery Ventures, Albert Douer and other private investors.
 By 2019, its total disclosed funding had reached approximately $42.5 million.

 In December 2021, UBQ Materials raised $170 million in funding led by TPG Rise Climate and The Rise Funds, TPG’s impact investing platform.
 The round also featured participation from Battery Ventures and M&G’s Catalyst strategy.
 As part of the deal, Steve Ellis from The Rise Funds and Ignacio Giraldo from TPG Rise joined UBQ’s board of directors, bringing strategic expertise to scale the business.
 The investment aligned with TPG Rise’s focus on sustainable technologies with significant environmental benefits.
 J.P.
 Morgan acted as placement agent, and Latham & Watkins advised UBQ Materials on legal matters for the round.

 In September 2023, UBQ Materials closed a $70 million financing round led by Eden Global Partners.
 The round included returning participants: TPG Rise Climate, TPG’s Rise Fund, Battery Ventures, and M&G’s Catalyst strategy.
 Eden’s CEO, David Dwek, praised UBQ as a “pioneer” in sustainability and joined the UBQ’s Board of Directors as part of the investment.

 Over time, UBQ Materials secured an additional $37.5 million in internal funding rounds along with two non-dilutive grants: a US$1.7M grant from the Israel Innovation Authority (formerly known as Israel Chief Scientist) and a non-dilutive €5 million grant from the EU’s Just Transition Fund in late September 2024.

 Technology

-Household waste is received at the planet, in the form of solid residual material (SRM).
-The mixed runs through stages of automatic refinement, removing particles of metals and minerals that are sent to recycling facilities.
+Household waste is received at the plant in the form of solid residual material (SRM).
+The mixture runs through stages of automatic refinement, removing particles of metals and minerals that are sent to recycling facilities.
 The organic waste, like food leftovers, dirty paper and cardboard, is used in its entirety and broken into its basic building blocks, including fibers, cellulose, lignin, collagens, and sugars.
 Conventional plastics are then bound to this matrix, reconstructing them into a new bio-based thermoplastic composite, UBQ.

 The resulting material is a patented, homogeneous composite, available in tablet or masterbatch form.
 It can be used with conventional manufacturing equipment for injection molding, extrusion, compression molding, 3D printing, and rotomolding to produce products typically made with oil-based plastics with a reduced environmental footprint.
 UBQ thermoplastic is a highly recyclable material contributing to a circular economy.